Marsha P. Johnson & Randy Wicker

 To see an image of Randy’s 1963 Homosexual League of New York progress report, which includes newspaper clips from the mainstream media about the 1962 radio broadcast, click here.

 In 1964, Randy famously led the first public gay protest at the New York City U.S. Army Induction Center after the confidentiality of a gay man’s draft records was violated.
-Earlier that year Randy appeared on the Les Crane TV show to answer questions about homosexuality.
+Earlier that year Randy appeared on Les Crane’s TV talk show to answer questions about homosexuality.

-After the Stonewall uprising Randy joined the Gay Activists Alliance (GAA) and in 1972 co-authored Gay Crusaders with Kay “Tobin” Lahusen (featured in MGH Episode 09 along with her partner Barbara Gittings).
+After the Stonewall uprising, Randy joined the Gay Activists Alliance (GAA) and in 1972 co-authored Gay Crusaders with Kay “Tobin” Lahusen (featured in this MGH Episode along with her partner Barbara Gittings).

 Eric Marcus Narration: I’m Eric Marcus.
 Welcome to the second season of Making Gay History.

 In this episode you’ll meet two very different heroes of the LGBTQ civil rights movement.
 People I’d never expected to find in the same room.

 Beginning in the early 1960s, Randy Wicker promoted the then radical idea that homosexuals should be accepted because they were just like everyone else.
 Randy led the first public protest against anti-gay discrimination in 1964 dressed in a coat and tie.

 Marsha P. Johnson was Randy’s public relations nightmare—a self-described drag queen hustler with a long arrest record and a history of mental health issues who is best known for her role in the 1969 Stonewall uprising.

 My plan was to interview Randy at his Art Deco lamp shop just a few blocks west of the Stonewall Inn.
 But Randy had other ideas.
 He suggested we go to his place across the Hudson River in Hoboken, New Jersey, where I could talk with Marsha, as well.
 I had no idea they were roommates.